Click here for the home page

 Second, it showed that Western culture is superior to Islamic culture.
 Because Sumatra was the closest landmass to the epicenter of the tsunami-causing earthquake, two-thirds of the victims were Moslem, but the oil-rich countries of the Persian Gulf did not do anything to help until they were shamed into doing so by the US.
 And the money they finally gave toward tsunami relief was far less than what we gave; the Saudis gave more money to the families of suicide bombers in Israel.
 I guess that means the Saudis would rather see dead Jews than live Moslems.
 It would serve them right if our kindness results in some Indonesians converting to Christianity.

-6. I also don't get it when it comes to commercials for prescription drugs.
-No doubt they are required by law to list all the harmful side effects that might result from taking their product.
+The worst part of the ads are the disclaimers.
+No doubt the pharmaceutical companies are required by law to list all the harmful side effects that might result from taking their product.
 With the printed media, you can buy a full-page ad and keep the disclaimer text small, but with radio and TV commercials, the warnings take up more time than the sound bite telling you about the drug's benefits.
 I don't know about you, but after hearing all that, I've been scared out of wanting to try that drug, and I'm certainly not going to ask my doctor about it!
-Why do the makers of pharmaceuticals even bother to advertise on radio and TV?

 To give an example of what I'm talking about, take this disclaimer for a drug that is supposed to help you quit smoking: